-Key information on the Directors and their shareholdings in the Company are found on pages 10 and 26 of this annual report respectively.
+Key information on the Directors and their shareholdings in the Company are found on pages 10 and 24 of this Annual Report respectively.

 The Nominating Committee selects and recommends new directors for appointment after considering several criteria such as the candidate's experience, core competency, industry knowledge and general ability to contribute to the Board's proceedings.
-Newly appointed directors are however required to submit themselves for re-election at the next annual general meeting of the Company ("AGM").
+Newly appointed directors are required to submit themselves for re-election at the next annual general meeting of the Company ("AGM").

-We believe that Board renewal must be an ongoing process, to both ensure good governance and maintain relevance to the changing needs of the Company and business.
-Our Articles of Association require at least one-third of our Directors to retire and subject themselves to re-election by shareholders at every AGM and no director stays in office for more than three years without being re-elected by shareholders.
+We believe that Board renewal must be an ongoing process, to ensure good governance and maintain relevance to the changing needs of the Company and business.
+Our Constitution require at least one-third of our Directors to retire and subject themselves to re-election by shareholders at every AGM, and no director stays in office for more than three years without being re-elected by shareholders.

 A retiring director shall be eligible for re-election.
-In recommending that a director be nominated for re-election, the Nominating Committee assesses each candidate's suitability for re-appointment prior to making its recommendation, carefully taking into consideration such factors as the director's record of attendance and participation, his candour, performance and overall contribution to the Board and the Group; as well as his/her ability to adequately carry out the duties expected while performing his/her roles in other companies or in other appointments.
+In recommending that a director be nominated for re-election, the Nominating Committee assesses each candidate's suitability for re-appointment prior to making its recommendation, carefully taking into consideration such factors as the director's record of attendance and participation, his/her candour, performance and overall contribution to the Board and the Group; as well as his/her ability to adequately carry out the duties expected while performing his/her roles in other companies or in other appointments.

-Article 98 provides that at least one-third of the Directors shall retire from office at every Annual General Meeting.
-Mr Yeah Hiang Nam and Mr Lim Hwee Hai will be subject to retirement by rotation at the forthcoming AGM, pursuant to the requirements of Article 98 of the Company's Articles of Association.
-Both Mr Yeah Hiang Nam and Mr Lim Hwee Hai have indicated that they will be seeking re-election as directors of the Company.
+Article 98 provides that at least one-third of the Directors shall retire from office at every AGM.
+Mr. Phua Tin How and Mr. Yeah Chia Kai will be subject to retirement by rotation at the forthcoming AGM, pursuant to the requirements of Article 98 of the Company's Constitution.
+Both Mr. Phua Tin How and Mr. Yeah Chia Kai have indicated that they will be seeking re-election as directors of the Company.